zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 ---

 ## Summary
 The most valuable data in the world is public.
 Stuff like Wikipedia and Github.
-So it's underfunded, like all public goods.
-And it's even more underfunded because its value is hard to measure.
-Finding cheap ways to measure the incremental effects of a dataset would let us reward dataset creators and unlock massive value.
+Like all public goods, data is therefore *underfunded*.
+The classic solution to a public goods problem is to subsidize production... but the value of data is hard to measure.
+Finding ways to measure the incremental effects of a dataset would let us reward dataset creators and unlock massive value.

 ## Data as a public good
 **The best things in life are free**